-Discrimination takes place when an individual or a group of people is treated less favourably than others because of their race, gender, gender reassignment, marital status, status as a civil partner, disability, age, religion or belief, sexual orientation or other factors unrelated to their ability or potential.
+Discrimination takes place when an individual or a group of people is treated less favourably than others because of their race, sex, sex reassignment, marital status, status as a civil partner, disability, age, religion or belief, sexual orientation or other factors unrelated to their ability or potential.

 Discrimination can take many forms, some subtle, some overt.
 It is one form of harassment.

 Essentially, harassment is treatment that someone finds unreasonable and unwelcome and which causes intimidation or offence.
 It is the recipient's experience that is important, not the perpetrator's motivation.

 More specifically, harassment is unwanted conduct that 'intentionally or unintentionally' may create one or more of the following effects:

 - violation of a person's dignity